The Job and Container Specifications

 #![allow(unused)] fn main() { pub struct ContainerSpec { pub parent: Option<ContainerParent>, pub layers: Vec<LayerSpec>, pub environment: Vec<EnvironmentSpec>, pub mounts: Vec<JobMount>, pub network: Option<JobNetwork>, pub enable_writable_file_system: Option<bool>, pub working_directory: Option<Utf8PathBuf>, pub user: Option<UserId>, pub group: Option<GroupId>, } }

-and Inheritance
+parent and Inheritance

 #![allow(unused)] fn main() { pub struct ContainerSpec { pub parent: Option<ContainerParent>, // ... } pub enum ContainerParent { Image(ImageRef), Container(ContainerRef), } pub struct ImageRef { pub name: String, pub r#use: EnumSet<ImageUse>, } pub enum ImageUse { Layers, Environment, WorkingDirectory, } pub struct ContainerRef { pub name: String, pub r#use: EnumSet<ContainerUse>, } pub enum ContainerUse { Layers, EnableWritableFileSystem, Environment, WorkingDirectory, Mounts, Network, User, Group, } }

-field is used to provide a parent that a container spec inherits
+The parent field is used to provide a parent that a container spec inherits

 from.
 The optional parent can either be an OCI container image, or another